Microsoft Authenticator App: Complete Guide to Enhanced Account Security

 Adding Multiple Accounts

-Consider adding backup accounts for critical services to ensure you maintain access even if one authentication method fails.
+Always consider adding backup accounts for critical services to ensure you maintain access even if one authentication method fails.
 This redundancy provides additional security and peace of mind for your most important online accounts.

 Removing or Editing Accounts